kirankarpurapu/ToDoAndroid_Codepath/README.md

-# Pre-work - *simpLISTic*
+# Pre-work - simp**LIST**ic

 **simpLISTic** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting existing items.
-Users can also mark items as completed and achieve a sense of satisfaction!
+Users can also mark items as completed and achieve a sense of satisfaction!.
+The design and functionality of this app is highly inspired from the todo list app that iOS has to offer.
+I personally feel that the design is pretty clean and simplified.
+Also, the users can use the app from the get-go without figuring out how the app works.

 Submitted by: **Kiran Karpurapu**